 This 20-year-old Ecuadorean moved to New Jersey in search of a better life for his family.
 He shined shoes for a time, until he decided to follow his dreams and audition for La Banda.
 Being far from his family motivated him to stand out week after week as one of the favorites on the show, and become a member of CNCO.

-He grew up in the entertainment world, with a musician and cameraman father, and a dancer for a mother.
-This 19-year-old Dominican likes to dance and write songs, and to share his love of music with his twin brother.
+He grew up in the entertainment world, with a musician and cameraman as a father and a dancer for a mother.
+This 19-year-old Dominican likes to dance and write songs, and share his love of music with his twin brother.
 Since he was 3-years-old, Richard knew that music ran through his veins.
 It was evident to the voters, as well as the judges, who supported him in making his dream come true and becoming a member of CNCO.

 My life has completely changed.
 It changed in a very crazy but positive way.
 I am living my dream and that of my family.